 Enhancers can be a real lifeline for you in audio production.
 This article will show you the top 7 enhancer plugins for bass, drums, vocals, and harmonics.

 You can use enhancers where EQ is no longer valid.
 It’s a great tool to polish individual tracks and mixes in general.
 We’ve prepared different options for you, both universal and for specific instruments.
-Let’s first understand what enhancers are in general.

 What Is an Enhancer In Music?